How Can Live-in Home Care Help With Parkinson's?

 Vascular Parkinsonism is a specific form of Parkinson’s which tends to affect older people, who experience a restriction in the blood supply to the brain.
-Many sufferers already have diabetes or some other long-standing health issue, such as a stroke.
+Many sufferers already have other complex health issues and may require live-in care for conditions such as diabetes or arthritis.
 The principal symptoms are difficulty walking, problems with memory and urinary incontinence, and many sufferers tend to swing their arms less when walking than people without the condition.

 Because Parkinson’s is a progressive disease, the effects tend to become worse over time.
-Eventually, the sufferer may experience depression, hallucinations and problems with memory.
+Eventually, your loved one may experience depression, hallucinations and problems with memory.

 Who develops Parkinson’s?

 Most people diagnosed with Parkinson’s are over the age of 50, although a very small percentage of patients are diagnosed before they reach the age of 40.
 Although it affects both sexes, men tend to be the main sufferers.